jasondchambers/iplookup_v2/README.md

 This component, when integrated through the [External Lookup](https://www.cisco.com/c/dam/en/us/td/docs/security/stealthwatch/management_console/external_lookup/7_4_External_Lookup_DV_1_0.pdf) feature of [Cisco Secure Network Analytics](https://www.cisco.com/c/en/us/products/security/stealthwatch/index.html) enables the user to lookup an internal IP details by redirecting to the Meraki Dashboard.

-This component is available for use by the Cisco DevNet community through Code Exchange.

 ## Requirements
 1. Docker (this component is built and run as a Docker container)
 2. Cisco Secure Network Analytics 7.4.0 and above